AmberThrall/notes/content/Papers/Persistence stability for geometric complexes.md

     d_b(\textup{dgm}(\R\textup{ips}(X)),\textup{dgm}(\R\textup{ips}(Y))) \le 2d_{GH}(X,Y)
 $$
 where $d_b$ is the [[2024-04-16 | bottleneck metric]] on persistence diagrams and $d_{GH}$ is the Gromov-Hausdorff distance.

-**Question:** Is this result only useful if the two filtrations give persistence diagrams with equal number of points?

 One immediate consequence of this result is that instead of working with the more messy Gromov-Hausdorff distance, we can use the bottleneck metric which is easier to compute.